 For me a world cruise will be the ultimate experience, it’s my life’s goal I suppose you could say.
 I one day hope I am lucky enough (and wealthy enough) to embark on a voyage that would see me at sea for several months and taking in some of the best destinations our planet has to offer.

 Unless you have personally designed your own luggage or purchased a uniquely different set from a retailer, your luggage probably looks like mine – ordinary black, green or blue - basic and functional.
 Claiming your luggage on the bag carousel or in the cruise port terminal can be confusing, and it’s easy to walk away with someone else’s stuff when all the bags look alike.

 Make your luggage stand out and easier to spot in the endless sea of bags.
-You don’t have to be an artist to individualize your bags.
-Try some of these simple tricks:
+You don’t have to be an artist to individual

 Have you ever noticed that after a cruise, especially if it is a long one, you struggle to get back into the simple things we do day in day out in life?